 The OECD monitors the extent to which policies adapt to growth, resilience and sustainability needs

 The OECD publishes an annual Agricultural Policy Monitoring and Evaluation report, which reviews developments in agricultural policies and provides up-to-date estimates of government support to agriculture for all OECD and the European Union as a whole, plus key emerging economies.
-The 2019 edition includes Argentina, Brazil, People’s Republic of China, Colombia, Costa Rica, India, Kazakhstan, the Philippines, the Russian Federation, South Africa, Ukraine, and Viet Nam.
+The 2019 edition includes Argentina, Brazil, People’s Republic of China, Costa Rica, India, Kazakhstan, the Philippines, the Russian Federation, South Africa, Ukraine, and Viet Nam.
 Colombia, which became the 37th member of the OECD in April 2020, is included as an 13th emerging economy in the data aggregates presented in this report.
 The report puts special emphasis on reviewing initial policy responses to the COVID-19 pandemic relevant to the agro-food sector, and highlights both developments in the productivity and sustainability performance of agricultural production and policy changes affecting this performance.

 Data underpinning the report come from the OECD producer and consumer support estimates (PSE and CSE) database.
 The OECD uses a standardised methodology to create this set of agricultural support indicators that allow for comparison of agricultural support between countries, and over time.
 This methodology is continuously updated and refined to maintain and improve its relevance in a changing policy environment.

 The OECD is also a founding member and key partner in the International Organisations Consortium for Measuring the Policy Environment for Agriculture, which is working to develop a harmonised and consolidated database of well-documented agricultural support indicators for an even larger set of countries.

 Policymakers need to create a better and more coherent policy environment to meet food demand sustainably